 Whilst Coronavirus is still very much happening around us, until recently it has been spreading at a much lower rate.
 There is an heir of uncertainty surrounding people returning to their places of work, and this applies to coworking virtual office spaces too.
 Let’s have a look at why there seems to be an initially slow return of members to coworking spaces.

 It goes without saying that the economy has seen a massive hit caused by the pandemic, and we are now officially in a recession once again.
 With governments looking to reduce the risk of another potential wave, this is making it harder for the general public to part with their hard-earned cash.
 If we go into another lockdown, will our jobs be safe?
 Do we need to start building up financial reserves should the worst happen?

-When it comes to freelancers and sole traders, many have actually turned to coworking spaces in order to reduce costs.
+When it comes to freelancers and sole traders, many have actually turned to coworking virtual spaces in order to reduce costs.
 Rather than renting a traditional office with long rental contracts, a flexible workspace is a much more attractive option.
-Here at McCue House, we understand the needs of small businesses and as part of our packages we will be providing additional benefits to our members.
-This includes a manned reception, virtual office addresses and super fast broadband.
+Here at McCue House, we understand the needs of small businesses and as part of our packages, we will be providing additional benefits to our members.
+Our coworking space includes a manned reception, virtual office addresses and super fast broadband.

 External restrictions are still in place